top of page

 Best place to dive in Thailand for leopard sharks

-For divers, the real allure lies beneath the waves with an array of captivating dive sites teeming with incredible biodiversity.
 On the fringing coral reefs, you'll find everything from turtles and barracuda to moray eels and peacock mantis shrimp.
 If you’re lucky, you may even encounter the graceful silhouettes of leopard sharks gliding through the blue or the majestic bulk of a whale shark.
-For those seeking a more intimate underwater experience, the reefs also harbour a wealth of macro life.
+For underwater photographers, the reefs around Koh Phi Phi also harbour a wealth of macro life.

-Whether you're a beginner diver looking to earn your certification or an experienced explorer seeking out more challenging sites, the Phi Phi Islands are a diver’s playground.
-The above water scenery here is also second to none, with Koh Phi Phi considered one of Thailand’s most beautiful destinations.
+Whether you're a beginner diver looking to earn your certification or an experienced scuba enthusiast seeking out more challenging sites, the Phi Phi Islands are an underwater playground.
+Not only that but the above water scenery here is drop-dead gorgeous - there's a reason Koh Phi Phi is considered one of Thailand’s most beautiful destinations.

 Eco-friendly dive resorts in Koh Phi Phi